 Does your advisor’s method for impact make sense to you and is it actually impactful?
 For example, is gender equity authentically impacted for all classes of women when a company increases the number of women on its board, but continues to force employees who have experienced sexual harassment into private arbitration proceedings?

-We determine our social justice investing criteria in partnership with impacted communities.
+We determine our Social Justice Investment Criteria in partnership with impacted communities.
 Through meaningful conversations and sourcing community-driven data, we work with those communities to identify and measure how we’re making an impact.

-For example, in support of the #MeToo movement, gender equity, and workplace safety, RISE is leading a nationwide campaign to end forced arbitration for sexual harassment claims in publicly traded companies.
+For example, in support of the #MeToo movement, gender equity, and workplace safety, Adasina is leading a nationwide campaign to end forced arbitration for sexual harassment claims in publicly traded companies.

-To promote racial justice, RISE divests, and coordinates others to divest, from companies that operate or substantially benefit from:
+To promote racial justice, Adasina divests, and coordinates others to divest, from companies that operate or substantially benefit from:

 • Private Prisons & Detention Centers